 Then there's the Mole Creek Caves, which have been a tourist attraction for over 100 years, and Trowunna Wildlife Park and Devil Research Centre.
 There's also tasting opportunities at a range of gourmet food outlets for days when you want to indulge.

 And make sure you call in for a cold one at the world famous Tassie Tiger Bar at the Mole Creek Hotel!

 You'll find all this and more here http://www.molecreek.info

-Have a great holiday. almost 7 years ago
+Have a great holiday. about 7 years ago

 Yeah - as everyone else says, there are lots and lost of things to do.
 All of them good.

 If you happen to be in Hobart between 27 December and 3 January 2010, do not miss Taste of Tasmania.
 It's part of the Summer Festival.
 Check it out at discovertasmania.com